-As of July 14, 2023
+As of August 1, 2023

-The narrowing process continues: May 18 was the deadline for legislation with financial implications for the state to have passed out of the appropriations committees of the Assembly and Senate; June 2 was the deadline for all legislation to have passed its house of origin; and July 14 was the deadline for legislation from the opposite chamber to have passed out of the policy committees of the other chamber.
+The narrowing process continues.
+June 2 was the deadline for all legislation to have passed its house of origin, and July 14 was the deadline for legislation from the opposite chamber to have passed out of the policy committees of the other chamber.
 Of the 2,995 bills introduced in 2013, NFIB narrowed to 52 the number of measures most helpful or harmful for small businesses.
 Their status follows.
 The next deadlines are September 1 for appropriations committees to meet, September 8 for bills to be amended, and September 14, the last day for the Legislature to meet.